ajdruff/lancer/README.md

             ssh ex
             ssh -p 2222 joe@example.com

+**configuration files**

+There are 2 main configuration files.

+* *etc/lancer.conf* - This file contains user configurable values specific to your installation.

+* *etc/.lancer-conf* - Hidden configuration file that contains default values for pre-defined variables common for all installations and **should never be edited**.
+If you need to change the value for any of these variables, add the same variable to `etc/lancer.conf` and change its value.
+See the *Debugging* section for an example using the `LANCER_DEBUG` pre-defined variable.

+**database connections**

+Configuration for database connections should only be done using the `etc/lancer-conf` file.

+Database connections are made using a MySQL option file that is created by the backup script based on your `etc/lancer-conf` values and copied to your local home directory or uploaded to your remote server over a secure SSH connection.

+The file created for this purpose is `etc/.lancer-my.conf` and should never be edited.

+During use,the permissions set on the file are 0600, securing access to all but the user of the script.
+After each connection, the file is deleted.

+Database connections are done this way to ensure passwords are never passed through clear text, left in history, or can be seen using the `ps` command, and because MySQL tunnelling cannot always be used since  port forwarding is frequently disabled on some shared hosts.

 ## Step X - Upload Public Keys

 ### setup keys for each environment that you will be remotely conntecting to: